-Nadia Calviño, Second Vice-President and Minister for Economy and Digitalization since March 2021, holds a degree in Economics (1991) from the Universidad Complutense de Madrid (Spain) and a degree in Law (2001) from the Universidad Nacional de Educación a Distancia (UNED).
+Nadia Calviño, First Deputy Prime Minister of Spain and Minister for Economy and Digitalization since July 2021 and Chair of the Committee of the International Monetary and Financial Committee (IMFC) since January 3, 2022, holds a degree in Economics (1991) from the Universidad Complutense de Madrid (Spain) and a degree in Law (2001) from the Universidad Nacional de Educación a Distancia (UNED).
 In 1994, she joined the Spanish public administration as member of the corps of State Economist and Trade Experts (Técnicos Comerciales y Economistas del Estado).

-Vice-President Calviño was Third Vice-President and Minister for Economy and Digitalization from 2020 to March 2021 and Minister for Economy and Business from 2018 to 2020.
-From 2014 to 2018, she was the Director General in charge of the Budget within the European Commission, which she joined in 2006.
-Previously, she held other senior management positions in the Commission: Deputy Director General with a special responsibility for Financial Services and Deputy Director General in the Directorate General for Competition with special responsibility for Mergers and Antitrust (including cartels).
+Since March 2021, Vice-President Calviño was Second Vice-President and Minister for Economy and Digitalization and since January 2020 Third Vice-President and Minister for Economy and Digitalization.
+She becomes Minister for Economy and Business (2018-2020) and, from 2014 to 2018, she was the Director General in charge of the Budget within the EU Commission.
+Previously, she held other senior management positions in the European Commission: Deputy Director General with a special responsibility for Financial Services and Deputy Director General in the Directorate General for Competition with special responsibility for Mergers and Antitrust (including cartels).

 Before joining the European Commission in September 2006, she was a civil servant in Spain (Técnico Comercial y Economista del Estado) where she worked in the Ministry for Economy.
 She held different positions in the areas of foreign trade, macroeconomic analysis and forecasting, economic policy and competition.
 Senior roles included Deputy Director General for Legal Affairs, Deputy Director General for Mergers and Director General for Competition.

 Minister Calviño lectured at the Faculty of Economics at the Universidad Complutense of Madrid.